thibaudk/ossia.github.io/_pages/community-contribute.markdown

 * (soon) Translations
 * Linux distribution packaging

-Most of the discussion regarding score features occurs on the issue tracker.
+Most of the discussion regarding score features occurs on the [issue tracker](https://github.com/ossia/score/issues).
-If you wish to help, you can join the forum: we can help you into making your first contributions to the project.
+If you wish to help, you can join the [forum](https://forum.ossia.io) or the [chat](https://gitter.im/ossia/score).
+We can help you into making your first contributions to the project.

 Here is a video explaining how to contribute to the code of ossia score: